 The Escrow Holder Won't:

-• Advise you - the escrow agent has to remain an impartial, third-party status
+• Offer advice - the escrow company stays at an impartial, third-party status

 • Offer opinions about tax implications